 The All-On-Four Dental Implants Technique was developed by a dentist in Portugal in cooperation with Nobel Biocare.
-It is an attempt to allow dentists to place a full arch of teeth in patients with poor bone levels by using highly angled implants in only the anterior portion of the jaw, where there is more bone density.
-The idea is to provide a shortcut around bone grafting, which has become the standard technique for patients with poor bone levels.
+It is an attempt to allow dentists to place an almost full arch of teeth (no molars are included) in patients with poor bone levels by using highly angled implants in only the anterior portion of the jaw, where there is more bone density.
+The idea is to provide a shortcut around bone grafting.

 Here is a panographic x-ray of the four angled implants that have been placed.

 A second concern when this technique is used is the jaw atrophy that occurs in the posterior region of the jaw.
 (For more information on this jaw atrophy, please see our page on facial collapse).
 This atrophy creates a risk of jaw fracture.
 Since the All-On-Four technique only places implants in the anterior of the jaw, the bone in the posterior is not stimulated and thus continues to be resorbed by the body.
 The presence of implants, on the other hand, has a piezoelectric effect that prevents bone resorption.

 Another risk is the possible loosening of the screws of the prosthesis, leading to infection and failure.